smcalister91/MacroKeyboard/README.md

 # MacroKeyboard
-This is a small macro keyboard made with Arduino and including a few different 3d printable case options, the motherboard fits into either case and secures with 4 x M1.4 5-millimeter screws
+This is a small macro keyboard made with Arduino and including a few different 3d printable case options, the motherboard fits into either case and secures with 4 x M1.4 5-millimeter screws.

+Logic board was created with KiCAD.

 The cases are angled at 7.5 degrees to match the standard angle of a mechanical keyboard.
 The Horizontal variant is meant to be placed behind the keyboard, behind the F keys.
 The Vertical variant is designed to be placed to the right OR left of the keyboard.